mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 Succeeds
 ~~~~~~~~
-- Clear the cache.
-- Create request and refresh callbacks that return valid credentials
-  that will not expire soon.
-- Create a client with the callbacks and an event listener.
+- Create a default OIDC client and add an event listener.
 The following
   assumes that the driver does not emit ``saslStart`` or ``saslContinue``
   events.
 If the driver does emit those events, ignore/filter them for the
   purposes of this test.
 - Perform a ``find`` operation that succeeds.
-- Assert that the refresh callback has not been called.
+- Assert that the request callback has been called once.
 - Clear the listener state if possible.
 - Force a reauthenication using a ``failCommand`` of the form: